 If you travel to Syria, let’s find a local restaurant and order the following foods for lunch and dinner.
 Your experience will be more accomplished with them.

-Warm up your stomach with some dips of Muhammara, why not?
+Why not warm up your stomach with some Muhammara dip?
 The moderate sweetness and spiciness will be a potential candidate for boosting your taste buds.
 This dip is derived from a city in Syria-Aleppo.
 As you know, many delicious recipes are from the same place.

-This food is also popular in the Middle East and Anatolia; therefore, it is unnecessary to discuss its flavor anymore.
-Besides eating with bread, you can spread it on grilled fish or meats to enhance the overall.
+This food is also popular in the Middle East and Anatolia.
+Besides eating with bread, you can spread it on grilled fish or meats to enhance the overall flavor.

 Aleppo peppers are an indispensable ingredient in this recipe.
-The Scoville scale is 10000 yet has an intense and fruity scent.
-For the most experience, you should ground the pepper by your hands after it is dried under the sunlight.
-Let’s allow the dish to prove what I have said is right.
+Their Scoville scale is 10000 with an intense and fruity scent.
+For the most experience, you should ground the peppers with your hands after sun-drying them.

 Falafel is one of the mysterious dishes in Syrian cuisine, its origin is still a secret that I think experts need to spend more time determining the exact answer.
 However, it is not as important as the dish’s taste.

-Others thought that it appeared in the late 19th century.
-At that time, food was found in Egyptian literature.
+Others thought it appeared in the late 19th century since it showed up in Egyptian literature.
 The initial version was served in restaurants in Alexandria, a port in Egypt, made from fava beans.

 Fava beans mean “Ful” in Egyptian, and they saw their connection.
-The present-day falafel is made from chickpeas and is commonly eaten with pita bread.
-Thanks to its flavor and nutrients, this has become a well-known dish in many states.
+The present-day falafel uses chickpeas and commonly goes with pita bread.
+Thanks to its flavor and nutrients, it has become a well-known dish in many states.

-Falafel is a street food icon that you have to try whenever traveling to Syria.
+Falafel is a street food icon you have to try whenever traveling to Syria.

 For those who love veggies, this Mahshi is a must-try recipe.
 The first place consumed Mahshi is Ottoman, yet its aroma and flavor spread to Egypt and the Levant through the Balkans.
 You cannot count how many people love it.